This guide will teach you the basic functions that you have under the 'Manager' access level in Deputy.

 Helpful tips for location and area creation

-- List every area that an employee can work in to allow for full coverage of all your businesses
+List every area that a team member can work in to allow for full coverage of all your businesses

 How to add people efficiently